+Calculators Wanted Advertising Articles Links

 Last Major Update 4/22/2019

-The museum pages aren't fancy, focusing on content rather than frills.
-This museum is devoted to preserving, documenting, and sharing the technology of desktop electronic calculating machines -- from the very beginning of the electronic calculator in the early 1960's through the early beginnings of the pocket calculator of the early 1970's.
-Much of the technology that we enjoy today, such as personal computers, smart phones, tablets, gaming systems, and myriad other devices with microprocessor "brains", have their genesis in the technologies developed as a result of the electronic calculator.
+The Old Calculator Museum is devoted to preserving, documenting, and sharing the history and technology of desktop electronic calculators, as well as early portable electronic calculators from the very beginnings in the early 1960's through the start of what became the pocket calculator in the early 1970's.
+Much of the technology that we enjoy today, such as personal computers, smart phones, tablets, gaming systems, digital still/video cameras, and just about anything else that is uses electronics, has a microprocessor "brain" in it that has embedded in its electronic genetics the technologies that came to be as a direct result of the development of the electronic calculator.

 For more information about the museum, please see the FAQ (Frequently Asked Questions).